 If prehistoric Europe interests you, head over to the Carnac Alignments.
 In the offseason, one can enter the area and wander amongst the stones.
 In peak season the area is fenced off and one must visit the standing stones with a guide.
 Peak season also sees a little train and an open-air bus that takes you on a tour of the large area.

-3. Things To Do In Brittany: Explore Dinan
+3. Places To Visit In Brittany: Charming Dinan

 Is there a prettier medieval town than Dinan?
 It is definitely one of the best places to visit in Brittany.